Clarifai/old-docs/getting-started/authentication/sso.md

 ## Google

-1. Click the “Sign in with Google button users will be redirected to the Authorisation page:
+1. Click the “Sign in with Google button and you will be redirected to the Authorization page:

 ![sign-on](../../images/sso-options.png)